raceintospace/raceintospace/doc/manual/manual.md

 ### The Pentagon / KGB Headquarters

-Here you can get secret intelligence on your opponent, starting in Fall 1958.
+Here you can get secret intelligence on your opponent, starting in Fall 1958 (turn 4).
 Of course, it isn't always accurate—in fact, it's wrong about half the time, give or take.
 Still, this can be of some use to you in guessing what your opponent is doing, especially if you're considering whether to play it safe or take a big chance on a given prestige first.

 #### Library